 What are the dependencies between teams?
 Are there shared resources that need to be allocated?
 Any big projects coming up that might impact people’s availability?
-All this and more should come out in these larger planning meetings.
+All this and more should come out in these larger Agile meetings.

-A quarterly schedule for these Agile planning sessions tends to work well, but you could do them monthly if your plans change frequently.
+A quarterly schedule for these Agile planning sessions tends to work well.
+But, you could do them monthly if your plans change frequently.

 While the final outcome of a good planning session is an appropriately detailed backlog, you may need to have a separate meeting when you review the backlog from a different perspective.